sd2020spring/DepthProject-jackie-rohil/README.md

 # What is this?
 Current Project Description:
-We were unable to complete our original idea in the time frame allotted, so we pivoted to a different idea, which is a simple game that uses CV to detect a real-life rectangle, creates a virtual rectangle based on these properties, and has a vitual circle chase it.
+We were unable to complete our original idea in the time frame allotted, so we pivoted to a different idea, which is a game that uses CV to detect a real-life rectangle, creates a virtual rectangle based on these properties, and has a vitual circle chase it.
 You lose if the circle is able to catch up to and collide with the rectangle, so you have to move your real-life rectangle quickly and with dexterity in order to not lose.

 ***In the near future, we hope to complete our original idea.
 We have described this idea below so that you can see where we are heading.***